jyuenbeep/Candy-Crush/README.md

 5/25:
 Moving the candies still not working so I'm working on that.
 Also managed to merge my changes onto main branch.

+5/26:
+The candies move now!
+The issue was that I was switching the candies of the candyList, but not switching the positions of the actual candies.
+I changed it by changing the x and y positions of the two candies instead.
+Also changed the positions of some booleans after that.

 ### Bernadette Baroi:

 5/19: Began working on the prototype and updating our documents.